1977 World Series of Poker

-The 1977 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.
+The 1977 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe from April 28 to May 10, 1977.

-Preliminary events
+Events

+The 1977 WSOP featured 12 preliminary events.
+The 1977 WSOP featured the first Ladies' Championship event.
+Doyle Brunson recorded consecutive years recording multiple bracelet wins.

 Main Event

-There were 34 entrants to the main event.
+There were 34 entrants to the Main Event.
 Each paid $10,000 to enter the winner-take-all tournament.
+Brunson joined Johnny Moss as the only two-time winners of the Main Event at the time.
+Brunson once again won the Main Event with the same hole cards as the previous year, the 10–2.